Justin01Wu/others/justin/resume.md

 - Designed a framework to generate developer friendly RESTful API docs on integration testing result
 - Trained developers on message-oriented event driven programming, introducing event bus and message proxy
 - Setup modern build process for projects, improve build process on both maven and Ant platform, reduce deploy time to 1 minute from 6 minutes
-- Designed and implemented Chapter page nagivator, cahce service  and large file process on Javascript
+- Designed and implemented Chapter page navigator, cache service  and large file process on JavaScript
 - Designed and implemented more than a dozen of web components on AngularJs: program selector, subclass selector, Authorize selector,  model file selector, orig of business selector, deal selector and so on
 - Designed and implemented more than a dozen of web components on Angular: Premium calculator, structure calculator, cyber selector, Pricing result and son on
 - Improve security by introduce Kerberos SSO and SSL
-- Designed and imolemented contract history tool in a low cost to supporting future fields changing and fields groups
+- Designed and implemented contract history tool in a low cost to supporting future fields changing and fields groups
 - Provided permission checking tool for admin in a low cost
 #### Environment:
 Java, JavaScript, TypeScript, Html5, Web 2.0, Ajax, RESTful, JQuery, Java Decompiler, AngularJs, Angular, Angular material, Angular elements, JsTree, MicroService, CSS3, Eclipse, Json, Advanced Rest Client, jMockit, jshint, NTLM, bower, H2, grunt, Jersey, Jackson, Maven, refactoring, Agile, JIRA, AVRO, Kafka, OpenId, KeyCloak, SVN, GIT, Jenkins, Spnego, Kerberos, NTLM, Nginx, docker, Lambda, AWS, Spring boot